calnet-oss/grails-external-groovy-plugin/README.md

 You can also pass a `launchMonitorThread=true` parameter to certain `ScriptRunnerImpl` constructors.

-### ScriptLoaderImpl
+### ScriptRunnerImpl

-If you want more ScriptLoaders other than the default, you can add as many ScriptLoader beans as you want via `resources.groovy`.
+If you want more ScriptRunners other than the default, you can add as many ScriptRunner beans as you want via `resources.groovy`.
 You'll probably also want to add the script directories for these loaders in the `externalGroovy` section in your `Config.groovy` file.